feaselkl/Finding-Ghosts-in-Your-Data/README.md

 This will allow you to compare how your service behaves compared to the version in the book.

 ## Try the Completed Product
-If you simply want to run the completed product, execute the following command inside this directory:
+If you simply want to run the completed product, execute the following command inside the `code` directory:

 `uvicorn app.main:app --host 0.0.0.0 --port 80`